FAQ for Prospective Master’s Students

 I plan to do a thesis.
 How many committee members do I need?

 A Master’s degree with thesis requires at least two committee members and does not require a committee member from an outside department.

 I am an International student.
 Can I drop a course in the middle of a semester?

 International students are required to take at least 9 credits in a fall or spring semester and at least 2 credits in summer (rules may be different for students on assistantship).
 You can not drop below these limits or you may lose your visa status.
 You may be able to drop a course, but will likely need to add another course to maintain the minimum number of credits for International students.

-Does ESI 6905 Analytical Methods in ISE apply to my 30 required credits (32 if doing thesis) for graduation?
+Does ESI 6905 Analytical Methods in ISE apply to my 31 required credits for graduation?

 No, it does not.